San Pedro Valley - Geologic History

 In the region of

-Cochise County, the first material to be deposited are pebbles derived from the
+Cochise County, the first material to be deposited are pebbles derived from

 exposed Precambrian Pinal schist.
 This maroon-red red layer of angular